Learn PowerPoint 2011 for Mac: Animation Delay

 Once you add animation to a slide object, you can make the animation happen slower or faster using its speed properties.
 You can also cause the animation to happen on a click, or automatically by changing its event.
 However, you can do much more — did you know that you can set a delay time after which any slide object animates?
 So, why would you add a delay?
 There are several reasons and primarily, delay can be beneficial if you want to maintain a time limit between two animations — as in having the second animation occur 10 seconds after the first one concludes.
 Of course, that was just a simple example and animation delay can be helpful in many other scenarios.

-Learn about Animation Delay in PowerPoint 2011.
+Learn about Animation Delay in PowerPoint 2011 for Mac.

 Microsoft and the Office logo are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.